OGGM/oggm.github.io/_posts/2019-02-01-4th-workshop-announcement.md

 ### Location

 At [Hôtel les Mésanges](http://www.hotel-les-mesanges.com/), in the vicinity of Grenoble for the workshop.
-The facilities include full board hotel rooms, seminar rooms, and a great view on the Vercors mountains.
+The hotel provides all facilities for our workshop (incl. catering).
+The location is reachable by bus from Grenoble campus (about 30/40 mins).
+Depending on the bus stop, you will be in front of the hotel or need a short walk (500 m).

 At [IGE lab](http://www.ige-grenoble.fr/), in the Saint-Martin d'Hères campus close to Grenoble for the trainings.
 The facilities include only the seminar rooms.
+IGE lab is 20/25 minutes away by tram from Grenoble main train station.

 ### Agenda

-The the first part of the workshop (17-19th of June) has two main objectives:
+This tentative schedule is for orientation only.
+We would like this workshop to be as flexible as possible!
+The first part of the workshop (17-19th of June) has two main objectives:

-1. **State of OGGM** : the first sessions will be spent with presentations from the participants about recent developments and results.
+1. **State of OGGM** : the first sessions will be spent with presentations from the participants about the state, recent developments and results of OGGM, and its place in the international context of glacier modelling.

 2. **Future developments and visions for OGGM** : the rest of the sessions will be dedicated to general discussions and brainstorming about the future and goals of the OGGM project.

-This workshop will be followed by two days of training and coding session in smaller groups at the IGE in Grenoble:
+This workshop will be followed by two days of hands-on sessions in smaller groups at the IGE in Grenoble:

 - **Beginner tutorials**: these sessions are for current and future OGGM users to